Census Tract Data

 Census tract profiles are also available on Statistics Canada with a summary of information about your census tract.
 In order to see the information for a particular census tract, simply copy the CTUID, go to this Statistics Canada page and paste the numbers and place them into the field listed as ‘option 3’.

-How to get the Excel files
+How to get the Excel files with census data for individual cities

 You will obtain the spreadsheet you want by following these three steps: